 Students who cease to attend or otherwise fail to complete exams, assignments, or other course requirements and have not received approval for a late withdrawal will receive a grade reflecting requirements completed in the course.
 See also Change of Registration and Withdrawal.

 Students requesting Academic Concession will be required to complete an application form and provide supporting documentation as requested.
-In some cases it will be necessary for the student to attend an interview.
-Academic Concessions are granted only by the senior staff of Arts Academic Advising, and are a privilege, not a right.
+Requests for Academic Concession must be submitted by deadline.
+In most cases students will need to speak directly with an advisor.
+Academic Concessions are granted only by advisors in Arts Academic Advising typically in consultation with instructors, and are a privilege; not a right.
 Among academic concessions that may be granted are permission to withdraw from a course after the final withdrawal deadlines have passed.
 See Change of Registration, Deferred Standing, Aegrotat Standing, and Withdrawal from the University.

 Deferred Standing may be granted when a student has a valid reason for not completing course requirements as scheduled.
-Students granted deferred standing in Winter Session courses must complete all outstanding course requirements no later than August 23 following.
-Students granted Deferred Standing in Summer Session courses must complete all outstanding work no later than December 25 following.
 Students granted deferred standing are responsible for making satisfactory arrangements with their instructors for completion of outstanding course requirements.
 If a student fails to complete deferred requirements by the dates specified, the deferred standing will be replaced with a grade or standing that reflects requirements completed in the course.
-Students unable to meet the specified deadlines because of further medical, emotional, or other difficulties must contact Arts Academic Advising by no later than August 31 (for Winter Session courses) or December 31 (for Summer Session courses) following the original deferral.
-Extensions will not be granted for standing deferred requirements.
-If a student is unable to meet the requirement by the deadline they should contact Arts Academic Advising.
+Students unable to meet the specified deadlines because of further medical, emotional, or other difficulties must contact Arts Academic Advising by no later than August 31 (for Winter Session courses) or January 2 (for Summer Session courses) following the original deferral.
+Extensions will not be granted for standing deferred requirements, but alternative concessions may be considered if students submit documentation of new circumstances preventing completion of the course.
 See also Academic Concession and Grading Practices.